 As you begin to develop or reestablish your writing skills, you’ll be able to incorporate things like storytelling and analogies into your writing.

-You also want to make sure that you’re including plenty of images within your post.
+You also want to make sure that you’re including plenty of images within your blog post.

 Articles with images get 94% more views than those without.